Yield: about 60 2” cookies

 Anyway, I was recently at an event at Feedfeed where they had created a fantastic edible flower/herb table-scape, and recognized my mystery plant!
 Turns out it’s called 'Lavender Hyssop.'
 It’s a perennial in the mint family, and has the most delicate licorice scent & flavor.
 What’s interesting is that it tastes slightly sweet.
 So it’s wonderful added to salads, or as a cocktail garnish.
 Traditionally it’s used to make tea & sachets...and commercially to flavor root beer and liqueurs.
 Seeds are mainly from Botanical Interests. ![]() Yield: About 3 dozen 2.5" cookies Ingredients: 1 cup (2 sticks) unsalted butter, softened 3/8 cup granulated sugar ½ teaspoon salt 2 cups all-purpose flour 1/4 cup sprinkles (quantity can be adjusted to taste) extra sugar for sprinkling coarse sea salt for sprinkling You will also need: Parchment paper or silicone baking mat wax paper fork |

-I'm part of the Amazon Influencer Program, which basically means you can now find a collection of my favorite baking tools all in one place!
+I'm part of the Amazon Influencer Program, which basically means you can find my favorite baking tools all in one place!
 When you go to my shop, you'll see what I recommend, complete with helpful tips in the comments.
-I do get a small fee for any items purchased through my storefront. click the button below to access my shop, and feel free to email me with any questions!
+Amazon gives me a small fee for any items purchased through my storefront, at no extra cost to you.
+Click the button below to access my shop!

 Archives